 Ok so, lotions and potions, what actually works?
 Well one we definitely promote is coconut oil.
 This little miracle isn’t just for cooking.
 It can be used as a natural hair mask, teeth whitener and a fantastic skin lotion.
 It provides intensive coverage for the skin which can be brilliant in treating dry skin and pesky keratosis pilaris (if you aren’t sure what this is, it appearance resembles permanent goosebumps, tiny little bumps that aren’t a concern but very frustrating/upsetting to have).
 Just rub some oil onto your skin (don’t worry that its solid, it will begin to melt in your hand) and feel it soak in, leaving you feeling like a goddess on those Veet adverts (or a god, works both ways).

-Another one I have to mention is our skin balm, as it was specifically designed to treat 2 of the most common skin issues – eczema and psoriasis.
+Another one I have to mention is Twenty First Century Herbs Skin Balm, as it was specifically designed to treat 2 of the most common skin issues – eczema and psoriasis.
 A mixture of lavender, calendula, macadamia oil, sweet almond oil and oat straw; this mix of ingredients provides anti-inflammatory, anti-microbial, anti-fungal and antiseptic benefits, whilst also calming, healing and nourishing the skin.
 And lucky for you lot you can get it here, just a few clicks away…